hrshammo/CSE--478-Fall-2023/Depression Detection/README.md

 ## Installation
 ## Dependencies

-The project relies on several Python libraries, including but not limited to:
+The success of this project hinges on the utilization of various Python libraries, with a particular focus on those supporting natural language processing (NLP) techniques and Convolutional Neural Networks (CNNs).
+The key libraries include:

 - NumPy
 - pandas
 - scikit-learn
 - NLTK (Natural Language Toolkit)
-- Flask (for web interfaces)
+- TensorFlow and Keras (for advanced NLP and CNN implementation)

-Ensure you have these libraries installed to run the project successfully.
+To ensure the smooth operation of the project and take full advantage of its natural language processing capabilities, it is crucial to have these libraries properly installed.
+They empower the system with the tools needed for effective text analysis and depression detection.

 ## Contributing